farcloser/lepton/docs/command-reference.md

 - :whale: `-a, --all`: Remove all unused images, not just dangling ones
 - :whale: `-f, --filter`: Filter the images.
   - :whale: `--filter=until=<timestamp>`: Images created before given date formatted timestamps or Go duration strings.
-Currently does not support Unix timestamps.
+Currently, does not support Unix timestamps.
   - :whale: `--filter=label<key>=<value>`: Matches images based on the presence of a label alone or a label and a value
 - :whale: `-f, --force`: Do not prompt for confirmation